craigpaul/laravel-postmark/README.md

 POSTMARK_SECRET=YOUR-SERVER-KEY-HERE
 ```

-> Please note, starting at Laravel 7, the MAIL_DRIVER environment variable was renamed to MAIL_MAILER.
-Your application might still use MAIL_DRIVER, so please refer to your mail.php configuration file.

 That's it!
 The mail system continues to work the exact same way as before and you can switch out Postmark for any of the pre-packaged Laravel mail drivers (smtp, mailgun, log, etc...).

 > Remember, when using Postmark the sending address used in your emails must be a [valid Sender Signature](http://support.postmarkapp.com/category/45-category) that you have already configured.